Designing positive experiences for wellbeing

 As designers, we want to facilitate this societal change, address it creatively and make it economically viable in order to sustainably increase wellbeing.
 So we asked ourselves how we could embody and capture these values.
 What parameters influence wellbeing?
 Can designers tap into these parameters to address them?
 How does this impact the design process?
 Are our existing methods, such as design thinking and user-centred design, able to accommodate this shifting paradigm?

 Part of the solution was recognising that we couldn’t do this alone.
-We joined forces with Folkwang University of the Arts (Folkwang Universität der Künste), the Happiness Research Organisation, and ixdp., a digital design agency.
+We joined forces with the University of Siegen, the Happiness Research Organisation, and ixdp., a digital design agency.
 We presented our project to Leitmarkt Medien und Kreativwirtschaft NRW, an initiative to support creative industries in NRW (our region) and successfully launched a three-year project (www.design-for-wellbeing.com).

 Through this Design for Wellbeing project, we will be leveraging research from our partners, including findings from the field of positive psychology, design and creative business.
 Using real-life case studies, we can begin to develop a positive-experience innovation process with wellbeing as the design goal.
 We will also be able to look at the economic advantages of wellbeing – translating these findings into sustainable business models to enhance the value proposition of products and services for start-ups and established organisations.